collinlewin/WoW_Rewards_Project/README.md

 <h1 align="center">
   <img src="https://github.com/collinlewin/WoW_Rewards_Project/assets/28280691/af6ea950-8b1b-48ac-b19b-303fc8fd5737" width="50%" height="50%">
 </h1>

 For over a decade, World of Warcraft has sustained my excitement over thousands of hours of collecting mounts, progressing in raids, hunting achievements, and mastering professions.
 In this project, I will walk through my thought process behind designing and implementing new rewards systems for Azeroth and beyond.

-- **Disclaimer:** My work background focuses on applying statistical modeling and AI/machine learning techniques to astrophysics and material science.
-My professional experience with rewards is limited to teaching robots how to navigate environments.
-While I am a creative and game design enthusiast, this project demonstrates me bringing some of my professional skills into my passion for rewards systems, while acknowledging that I am, professionally, a novice in the game development department.
+My professional specialization is statistical modeling and artificial intelligence/machine learning techniques, which I have applied to astrophysics and material science.
+All machine learning algorithms boil down to a reward system: we define a reward (a mathematical function quantifying performance), and how the algorithm chases it (resulting in better performance).
+I have also researched reward systems used to train robots how to navigate environments, namely how to reward positive actions and penalize negative actions, which ends up defining the trained robot's behavior.
+Outside of work, I am a creative and game design enthusiast, this project demonstrates me bringing some of my professional skills into my passion for rewards systems.
 This project aims to showcase my current understanding, but I am excited to learn more through collaboration and apply my background to something I am incredibly passionate about.

 <h2>
   <img src="https://github.com/collinlewin/WoW_Rewards_Project/assets/28280691/880d67fa-132f-499b-80b6-5c02f2b9dbfd" width="30%" height="30%">